Rodeo Caldonia: Performances

 In 1985, Rodeo Caldonia High-Fidelity Performance Theater staged their first performance.
 While an active organization, the collective produced two plays Carmella & King Kong and Combination Skin and one poetry revue, “Welcome to the Black Aesthetic,” that was not publicly performed.

 Carmella & King Kong was billed as “an act of jungle love” between Kong and the pagan goddess Carmella, who eventually loses her mind.
 The play was performed with photographed projected on stage above the actors.
 Lisa Jones recalled that the group was “taken to task” for including photographs of “bare black breasts” next to an image of Fannie Lou Hamer.
-Actress Sandy Wilson played the character "Torch Singer".
+Actress Sandye Wilson played the character "Torch Singer".

-Combination Skin was described by Lisa Jones as "a one-act comedy...about a futuristic game show called $100,000 Tragic Mulatto, which "explores the tragic mulatoo myth and the American crossover dream."
+Combination Skin was described by Lisa Jones as "a one-act comedy...about a futuristic game show called $100,000 Tragic Mulatto, which "explores the tragic mulatto myth and the American crossover dream."
 Rodeo Caldonia first produced Combination Skin in a workshop at St. Marks Church in New York City in December 1986.
 The play later premiered at Company One in Hartford, CT, in 1992.
 Combination Skin went on to premiere at Company One in Hartford, CT, in 1992.
 The New York Times Theater review called her "a fresh talent" and praised her "all-consuming vision".
 Combination Skin was anthologized in Contemporary Plays by Women of Color.